dingyanna/dingyanna.github.io/_pages/home.md

 ## About Me

 I am a 4th-year undergraduate student at the University of Toronto, with majors in Computer Science and Mathematics.
 My research interests revolve around Human-Computer Interaction, including Natural Language Processing and Computer Vision.
-I am currently working with [Prof. Syed Ishtiaque Ahmed](https://www.ishtiaque.net) and conducting study on Twitter posts related to COVID-19 stigma.
+I am currently working with [Prof. Syed Ishtiaque Ahmed](https://www.ishtiaque.net) and conducting a study on Twitter posts related to COVID-19 stigma.

 ## Education